-In fact, as Figure 1 demonstrates, yields on short-term securities remain at levels significantly below long-term averages.
+In fact, as Figure 1 demonstrates, yields on short-term securities remain at levels below long-term averages.
 For example, in 2007, the three-month U.S. Treasury Bill yielded more than 5.00%.
-Today, that same Treasury yields less than 0.30%.1 In more tangible terms, this means a $100,000 investment would have generated annual income of over $5,000 in 2007, compared with less than $300 today.
-Interest rates have also declined in other sectors of the bond market beyond Treasurys.
-Corporate bond yields and tax-free municipal bond yields have also fallen over the last several years.
+Today, that same Treasury yields 1.72%.1 In real terms, this means a $100,000 investment would have generated annual income of over $5,000 in 2007, compared to less than $1,750 today.

-While the equity market has rebounded to pre-recession levels, many investors continue to be far more concerned with principal protection and liquidity than about yield.
+While the equity market hovers near all-time highs, many investors continue to be far more concerned with principal protection and liquidity than yield.
 However, limiting a portfolio to cash, money market funds and U.S. Treasurys presents its own risks — as previously stated, investors may be locking in yields that are too low to meet their larger financial goals or to keep pace with inflation.

 Putting fixed income portfolios to work now

 Generally speaking, the lower the credit quality, the greater the yield spread relative to a higher quality credit.
 Similarly, when two fixed income investments have different maturity dates, the one with the longer term typically will pay a higher yield.
-Figure 2 on page 3 illustrates that by both extending out maturity dates and/or investing in lower quality bonds investors can be rewarded with higher yields.
-The gray line shows the various yields for AAA-rated tax-free municipal bonds at various maturity dates.
+Figure 2 on the next page illustrates that by both extending out maturity dates and/or investing in lower quality bonds, investors can be rewarded with higher yields.
+The gray line shows the various yields for AAA rated tax-free municipal bonds at various maturity dates.
 The blue line illustrates the yields for a lower quality A-rated tax-free municipal revenue bond with the same maturity dates.

-With yields hovering near or at historic lows, many investors are growing increasingly concerned that interest rates and inflation have nowhere to go but up.
+With the Fed actively tightening monetary policy, many investors are growing increasingly concerned that interest rates and inflation have nowhere to go but up.
 As a result, they are reluctant to venture beyond cash deposits and other investments that offer daily liquidity.
 But remember, there is an opportunity cost to limiting a portfolio’s exposure to only the shortest and most liquid securities.

-For retail investors, the average tax-free money market fund’s seven-day yield is approximately 0.07%.
-For comparison, a one-year AAA-rated tax-free security offers a yield of over 0.50% and a five-year is yielding almost 0.90%, as of June 30, 2016.
-Investors who are willing to take on a little more principal volatility may be able to boost their overall portfolio return by moving out slightly on the yield curve.
+For retail investors, the average tax-free money market fund’s seven-day yield is approximately 0.86%.
+For comparison, a one-year AAA rated tax-free security offers a yield of 1.55% and a five-year is yielding slightly over 2%, as of March 29, 2018.
+Investors who are willing to take on a little more principal volatility may be able to boost their overall portfolio income by moving out slightly on the yield curve.